-Directors' Declaration
+Director's Declaration

-- 1. In the opinion of the Directors of Austpac Resources N.L: - a) the financial statements and notes set out on pages 18 to 36 and the remuneration report in the Director's Report are in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the financial position of the company and consolidated entity as at 30 June 2015 and of their performance for the year ended on that date; and - ii) complying with Australia Accounting Standards and the Corporations Regulations 2001; - b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(A); and payable. - 2.
-The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the individuals acting in the role of chief executive officer and chief financial officer functions for the financial year ended 30 June 2015.
+- 1. In the opinion of the Directors of Austpac Resources N.L: - a) the financial statements and notes set out on pages 16 to 39 and the remuneration report in the Director's Report are in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the financial position of the company and consolidated entity as at 30 June 2017 and of their performance for the year ended on that date; and - ii) complying with Australia Accounting Standards and the Corporations Regulations 2001; - b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(A); and - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 2.
+The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the individuals acting in the role of chief executive officer and chief financial officer functions for the financial year ended 30 June 2017.